 Green skills are the starting point for integrating sustainability into the labour market.
 Sustainable social capital is a key aspect for new socio-economic models.
-And especially important for those who are just beginning their training for integration into the labour market.
-Thus, learning environments based on work models (work-based training, apprentices, etc.) are environments in which these competencies should be easily integrated.
+It is especially important that those who are just beginning their training learn to understand the impact of their work on the environment, and know the responsibility that they have for a sustainable future.

-Currently, Corporate Social Responsibility models have included their environmental approach in business management, a path initiated by environmental standards in companies.
-But it is necessary to go one step further and include sustainability skills in the training processes, taking into account their transversal nature and integrating green criteria into all occupations
+Currently, Corporate Social Responsibility models have included an environmental approach in business management, a path initiated by environmental standards in companies.
+But it is necessary to go one step further and include sustainability skills in the training processes, taking into account their transversal nature and integrating green criteria into all occupations.

 The GLOBE Competence Framework is a first step.
 Although our proposal of competencies is born from an approximation to the needs in the work environment, it can nevertheless represent a starting point and reference point for its transversal insertion in other environments.

-We have defined green skills “are those skills needed to adapt products, services and processes to climate change and the related environmental requirements and regulations”.
+We have defined green skills as “those skills needed to adapt products, services and processes to climate change and the related environmental requirements and regulations”.
 Cedefop defines green skills as “the knowledge, abilities, values and attitudes needed to live in, develop and support a sustainable and resource-efficient society”.

 The green transition inevitably leads to structural changes in the labour market and employment, both between and within occupations.
-Although occupational changes may occur at different rates and in different ways, depending on the context, all countries, from the poorest to the richest, and from the least economically developed, recognise the importance of environmentally sustainable growth.
+Although occupational changes may occur at different rates and in different ways depending on the context, all countries from the poorest to the richest and from the least to most economically developed must recognise the importance of environmentally sustainable in everything we do.
 Thus, labour market and skills policies that support this task smoothly will be a basic component of green growth strategies.

 GREEN SKILLS – COMPETENCE CATEGORIES

-These are related to some transversal areas of knowledge, needed to support any occupation
+These are related to transversal areas of knowledge needed to support any occupation.

 GLOBE AIM: TO DEVELOP THE GREEN SKILLS OF APPRENTICES